We’re Available 24/7

 If you notice warning signs of a gas leak in your home, there are several things you should do:

 The most important thing to do is to exit your home immediately.
 Even if the gas leak seems small or is confined to one area of your home, it could still pose a major health risk.
 The next step you should take is to call your gas company and turn off your gas meter, if possible.
 This will shut off the supply of gas to your home, preventing the problem from growing worse.

 You should also open doors and windows to air out your building.
 Fresh air from outside will help disperse the gas, decreasing the risk of an explosion.
 It is important to avoid using electrical switches or other appliances that could cause a spark.
 Until your building is clear of natural gas, you should avoid using electronic equipment, and avoid smoking or using a flame anywhere near your building.
 Our team will come inspect your home, and repair any loose fixtures or appliances to stop the gas leak so you can have peace of mind.

 If you think your home has a gas leak, Winters Home Services is here to help.
-Once you have taken the necessary precautions, our Cambridge gas leak repair specialists will use safe and effective methods to repair appliances and fix any issues that could cause a gas leak in the future.
+Once you have taken the necessary precautions, our Boston gas leak repair specialists will use safe and effective methods to repair appliances and fix any issues that could cause a gas leak in the future.
 Your satisfaction is our number one priority.
 From start to finish, we will respect your time and property and work hard to meet your specific needs.

 Contact our office today to discuss your situation with a member of our team.
 We are available 24/7 to handle all your emergency plumbing, heating, and cooling issues.